 Upon landing in Panama City, check in at the American Trade Hotel, perfectly situated on Plaza Herrera in Casco Viejo (old town).
-This is where all of Panama City’s social life happens featuring great restaurants, bars, rooftops and attractions all within walking distance.
+This is where all of Panama City’s social life happens, and features great restaurants, bars, rooftops and attractions all within walking distance.

-Take a walk around town and acquaint yourself with the neighborhood before heading out for dinner and drink at La Pulperia.
-This lovely spot is listed as a tapas bar, but offers quite a bit of everything including sumptuous burgers and wings.
-Hang out here for its hip and laid back vibe and crowd.
+Take a walk around town and acquaint yourself with the neighborhood before heading out for dinner and a drink at La Pulperia.
+This lovely spot is listed as a tapas bar, but offers a bit of everything, including sumptuous burgers and wings.
+Hang out here for its hip and laid-back vibe and crowd.
 Just getting started?
 Head on over to Selina Hostel for one of their legendary parties.
 It’s always a good time.
-Casa Casco rooftop is another great option for a more relaxed/older scene.
-It can be followed by late night dancing at Patio Casco as Panama City is a surprising one and has much to offer re: nightlife.
+Casa Casco rooftop is another great option for a more relaxed scene.
+It can be followed by late night dancing at Patio Casco.
 You won’t be wanting your night to end!

 Day 2: Panama Canal and Biking on the Cinta Costera

-While the American Trade Hotel does a great breakfast/brunch, which can be included in your room rate, Mahalo is an alternative option for eating out.
-This tiki joint offers beautiful garden seatings and the typical avocado toast, eggs and more breakfast options.
-Following breakfast, grab a coffee from Cafe Unido before taking a 20 minute car ride to the Miraflores Visitor Center and Panama Canal museum.
+While the American Trade Hotel does a great breakfast / brunch, which can be included in your room rate, Mahalo is an alternative option for eating out.
+This tiki joint offers beautiful garden seating and the typical avocado toast, eggs and more.
+Following breakfast, grab a coffee from Café Unido before taking a 20-minute car ride to the Miraflores Visitor Center and Panama Canal museum.
 Here you can see one of the most important canals of the 20th century in action.

 Pro tip: Check with the hotel to see if you need an advance ticket for the Panama Canal, which they can arrange.